Can I scale beyond Google Sheets to my favorite BI tool?

 SEO - track, benchmark, and optimize products' organic and sponsored search performance

-Finance [necessary Seller Central connection] - run easier 3P sales reporting and correlate sales data with other metrics
+Finance [requires a Seller Central source] - run easier 3P sales reporting and correlate sales data with other metrics

-Advertising [necessary Advertising connection] - monitor and analyze your ads performance
+Advertising [requires an Advertising source] - monitor and analyze your ads performance

 Datafeeds - specific data feeds used for google sheets automatized dashboards